 For our final day in Salta, we decided to tackle the San Bernardo hill.
 You can opt to take the cable car, drive, or hike up the 1,000 + steps.
 We opted to get some exercise and made our way up the hill for sunset.

 The hike was actually pretty exhausting, but worth it for the scenery.
 Initially, the view we saw was covered by some trees and not all that impressive but, we then realized that the view closer to the cable car was better and we were rewarded with an awesome panoramic view of Salta.

 We descended down the steps thoroughly pleased with our decision to travel to Salta, and completely intrigued by the culture, food and history of this region of Argentina.
-We were ready to see more and so we decided to rent a car and travel independently around the provinces of Salta and Jujuy for 8 days.
-Stay tuned to hear about our amazing road trip!
+We were ready to see more and so we decided to rent a car and travel independently around the provinces of Salta and Jujuy for 8 days!
+Read more about that here: